Ubuntufanboy/Dolphin/README.md

 ### DEPENDING ON YOUR HARDWARE THIS MAY CAUSE LOTS OF HEAT AND CONSUME LOTS OF RESOURCES!!!!

-This mode will take at least 2 video files and as many audio files as you want to make a video
+This mode will take at least 1 video files and 1 audio file as you want to make a video

+Our tests say that the less footage you have the better it will work

 Here are some helpful hints